-PROFILE: Based in Plymouth Meeting, Pennsylvania, this funder places a high priority on nonprofit causes in Philadelphia.
-The foundation's sole focus is experiential education to support at-risk youth.
+PROFILE: Based in Plymouth Meeting, Pennsylvania, the Horner Foundation prioritizes nonprofit causes in Philadelphia, specifically experiential education to support at-risk youth and families.
 In addition to Central Philadelphia, the foundation also supports nonprofits in the San Francisco Bay Area of California, Greater Victoria in British Columbia, and Northamptonshire and Cambridgeshire in England.

 According to the foundation’s mission in Philadelphia:

 Sports-Based Youth Development (SBYD) Programs are “a methodology that uses sports to provide the supports and opportunities youth need to be healthy contributing citizens now and as adults.
 A sports-based youth development program offers youth an experience in which they learn and master sports skills along with life and leadership skills in a safe, fun, supportive, and challenging environment.
 This experience involves caring relationships, facilitated learning, experiential learning, and vigorous physical activity."

 Horner grants typically range between $10,000 and $50,000 per year, and it typically funds organizations for two years.
 The foundation awards grants for projects as well as capital funding needs like salary and infrastructure costs.
 It typically makes two-year awards every other year; therefore, the next funding cycles are expected to open in 2019 and 2021.
 Each cycle begins with a letter of intent process.
 Past Philadelphia grantees include Legacy Youth Tennis & Education, Neighborhood Bike Works, Squash Smarts, and the International Student Academy.
 A full list of recent grantees is available on the foundation’s grantee page.